aka Elimination Game

 The year 2040.
 Rick Tyler, a former Navy SEAL who was convicted of the mass murder of women and children in Africa, is released from jail to take part as a contestant on ‘Turkey Shoot’ – a top-rating tv show in which criminals have to run for their lives through different environments while pursued by armed hunters.
 The game begins and Rick proves highly resourceful, eliminating most of his opponents and making his way up through the levels.
 Meanwhile, US Joints Chief General Thatcher is in hospital dying with cancer and reveals to Rick’s former comrade Jill Wilson that Rick was framed.
 She breaks Rick out of the game and the two go on the run, determined to get the evidence that will clear Rick, something that could bring down the current US President.
 Rick’s escape also serves to make him a ratings success on ‘Turkey Shoot’ and efforts intensify to bring him back into the game for the final round.

 The original Turkey Shoot was considered one of the worst Australian films ever made; the remake has the distinction of being even worse than that.
 Jon Hewitt delivers utterly generic action scenes that come without any excitement.
 The original at least crafted a quasi-credible future; this doesn’t even seem to be making the effort in any department.
 The film still takes place in the future – some sixteen years from now – but where very little appears to have changed – people wear contemporary clothing and drive modern cars.
 Indeed, the only difference is a few socio-political references along the tv screen news ticker.
 The island location of the original has been cheaply substituted for shootouts staged around a docklands area and an empty warehouse.
-The new plot comes with a socio-political/media world naivete that verges on the laughable by the machinations of its happy wrap-up end resolution.
+The new plot comes with a socio-political/media world naivete; by the time of machinations of its happy wrap-up end resolution, this verges on the laughable.

-Turkey Shoot 2014 is directed by Jon Hewitt who has delivered a modest output of mostly genre films over the last decade with the likes of Bloodlust (1992), Redball (1999), Darklovestory (2006), Acolytes (2008) and X (2011).
+Turkey Shoot 2014 is directed by Jon Hewitt who has delivered a modest output of mostly genre films over the last decade with the likes of the vampire film Bloodlust (1992), the serial killer thriller Redball (1999), Darklovestory (2006), the serial killer thriller Acolytes (2008) and X (2011).
 He co-writes the film with his frequent collaborator, wife Belinda McCrory, an actress who also plays the role of the corporate suit in charge of the tv show.